SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 If the index-block were not there, the same get operation would have happened against the data block.
 Assuming the size of a single value to be 1024 bytes, we will have around 10.71 MB `((((100 + 1024) * 10,000)/1024)/1024)` as the size of the data block.

-Before moving on, let's quickly recap the amplification numbers.
-The **read amplification in LevelDB is 336** and the **write amplification can be over 50**, in the worst case.
+**Quick summary**

-> A key idea while designing a storage engine is to minimize the read and write amplification to reduce IO latency.
+> The **read amplification in LevelDB is 336** and the **write amplification can be over 50**, in the worst case. <br/> A key idea while designing a storage engine is to minimize the read and write amplification to reduce IO latency.
 Also, SSDs can wear out through repeated writes, the high write amplification in LSM-trees can significantly reduce device lifetime.

 ### SSD considerations